Coming Out As Conservative

 Well, to be fair, I was never your perfect leftist.
 I mean, sure, I was more than willing to be a defender of minorities in America, but I still had some personal dignity.
-I never took the Kool-Aid with white privilege.
+I never drank the Kool-Aid with white privilege.
 I was never seduced into thinking racism was a whites-only doomsday device.
 I still maintained my beliefs that individuals should be treated as individuals, not numbers or groups — and that’s what lead me away from the leftist utopia.
 Identity politics are one of the cornerstones of progressivism in the West today: the idea that to solve social issues, you must do so based on groups, not individuals — all white people oppress all black people, all men are radically more privileged than all women, and so on.
 Of course, this isn’t true.
 It may be true in individual cases, but the accusation that all men are oppressors or sexist or whatever is absolutely false.
 My firm beliefs in individual liberty led me to call myself a classical liberal.
 I started watching more anti-feminist videos from creators like Sargon of Akkad and Blaire White.
 This only furthered my journey.

 After months of self-examination and realizing that the real opponent in the culture wars were the leftists, I realized that I was a libertarian, as I harbored such beliefs as individual liberty and minimal government.
 More research into my new ideology opened me up to ideas like the free market and even conservative ideas such as protection of the Second Amendment and the persecution of political correctness.
 This was the turning point of my intellectual metamorphosis — my crossover from left to right.
 I was no longer a progressive, apologetic, politically correct feminist ally; I was a dangerous, conservative, capitalist libertarian machine.